 When are WFDD tax bills due or delinquent?

 Tax bills are generally mailed in October for the current tax year or as soon thereafter as possible.
 Taxes are due when billed and become delinquent after January 31 of the following year.
 For example, 2021 tax bills mailed in October 2021 become delinquent after January 31 of 2022.

 Does WFDD offer a homestead exemption?

 WFDD offers a homestead exemption annually for all residents over the age of 65 or for disabled persons living in the District.
-In 2018, the District granted a $50,000 exemption from taxation of the appraised value for those individuals.
+In 2021, the exemption from taxation of the appraised value for those individuals is $70,000.
 A person qualifying for both may choose the exemption he or she wishes to apply but may not claim both.
 Exemptions can be filed with the Fort Bend or Harris County Appraisal District, whichever is applicable.